gher-uliege/drifter-raspberry-pi/README.md

 ### Operating System

+* You need a compute with a SD card reader
 * Installing [raspberry pi Imager](https://www.raspberrypi.com/software/) and follow the instruction on this page.
 * For Ubuntu, install the deb file with: